A Performance Audit

 The Commission awarded grants in accordance with certain requirements tested.
 However, the Commission did not always ensure that language within grant agreements was consistent and clearly defined requirements.
 Specifically:

-Grant agreements reviewed did not clearly communicate how long participants trained should remain employed.
+• Grant agreements reviewed did not clearly communicate how long participants trained should remain employed.

 • The two grant agreements that auditors reviewed at the Alamo Colleges District did not clearly define what types of costs could be classified as program costs and what should be classified as administrative costs.
 As a result, auditors could not determine whether $126,384 of salaries and benefits associated with the executive positions for both grant agreements tested were correctly classified as program costs.

 The Commission did not have an adequate process to ensure that both parties sign grant agreements prior to the grant agreement’s effective date.

 The Commission Implemented Controls for Determining Participants’ Eligibility, Achievement of Grant Deliverables, and Final Payment; However, the Commission Should Improve Those Controls to Reduce the Risk of Inaccurate Payments

 While the Participant Performance Report tool adequately calculates the total number of participants trained and training hours delivered, it does not identify participants who do not complete the number of required training hours.

 The Final Payment Report tool, under most circumstances, accurately calculates the maximum reimbursable amount at closeout.
 However, the Commission should make improvements to the report to help ensure that the final payment is accurate under all circumstances.